ekamperi/ekamperi.github.io/_posts/2022-09-17-applications-of-autoencoders.md

 As it turns out, though, there are quite a few more applications that we will present here briefly.

 ### Feature extraction
 This application is tightly related to the previous one.
 Here's how we do it.
-We take raw (unlabelled) data and train an autoencoder with it to force the model learn an efficient data representations.
+We take raw (unlabelled) data and train an autoencoder with it to force the model learn efficient data representations.
 So, we train an autoencoder network and then **ignore the decoder part of the model**.
 Instead, we use only the encoder to convert new raw input data into the latent space representation.
 This new representation can then be used for supervised learning tasks.

 ### Object search
-Again, this application is related to the previous one.
+Again, this application is connected to the previous one.
 Say we'd like to build a search engine for images or songs.
 Instead of comparing the given image (or song), we could run the entire thing in the latent space.
 Concretely, we would first pass all the known images (or songs) from the autoencoder and save their latent space representation (which is low dimensional and doesn't take much space!) in a database.
 Then, given an image (or song) to search for, we would convert it into a latent space representation, and *then* we would search the database for it.
 The rationale is that operating on the low-dimensional latent space is much faster than the high-dimensional original space.

 ### Denoising
 Autoencoders can be trained in such a way that they learn how to perform efficient denoising of the source.
 Contrary to conventional denoising techniques, they do not actively look for noise in the data.
 Instead, they extract the source from the noisy input by learning a representation of it.
 The representation is subsequently used to decompress the input into noise-free data.
 A concrete example is training an autoencoder to remove noise from images.
 The key to